Nepal Earthquake Relief Efforts

 First of all, THANK YOU with a full heart for all the support we've received so far.

 Disaster strikes and lives change.
 People loose their homes, families get separated, death toll rises.
 The disaster victims continue to suffer.
 A major 7.9 magnitude earthquake has struck Nepal on April 25, 2015, causing massive damage.
-More than 8000 people are confirmed dead and continues to rise, and thousands have been left homeless.
-Hamro Village is preparing to launch a rapid response to ensure basic homes to those in need.
-We need your generous gift to support our efforts in the wake of this disaster.
-Everyday more and more lives are being saved as you are donating and sharing our campaign efforts.
-Thank you for keeping Nepali people in your heart and minds.
+More than 8000 people were confirmed dead and thousands were left homeless.

 Here is my story of a village named Chapakharka in Nepal.